Apple Core Quilt

 - Continue in this manner until you have nine Apple Cores in a row.
 You should be starting and ending the row with the long side of the Apple Core either vertical or horizontal.
 Make five more rows to match this one.

 - Make five rows with the long side of the Apple Core at the start and end of the row in the opposite direction.

 - To piece the top, start with a row from step 3 and alternate the two rows.
 Pin and sew one block from each row together at a time.
 This is slow but makes the piecing more accurate than if you try to sew the entire row.
 Carefully clip the seam allowance where four blocks intersect.
 This will allow you to continue to press the seam allowances toward the piece with the outside curve.

 - Layer the backing, batting and quilt top.
 Quilt by hand or machine, as desired.

-- From the navy solid, cut two 18" squares.
+- From the binding fabric, cut two 18" Squares.
 Carefully layer them on top of each other.

 - Cut them in half diagonally.
 This will be the bias edge from which you measure your binding strips.
 Cut your Strips 2" wide.
 You want a narrower binding because it is easier to sew around all the curves.